How many estate agents should I use?

 Multiple agency agreements

-- Only the agency who actually makes the sale gets the commission, and the others get nothing – so they are all competing with each other.
-This can make the sales process quite frenetic
+Only the estate agent who actually makes the sale gets the commission, and the others get nothing – so they are all competing with each other.
+This can make the sales process quite frenetic.

 - Multiple agency agreements attract the highest fees – typically 2.5% or 3% +VAT